-Any health care provider wanting to provide routine childhood vaccines through the Vaccines for Children (VFC) program is eligible to enroll with the IIP.
+Any health care provider wanting to provide routine childhood vaccines through the federal Vaccines for Children (VFC) program is eligible to enroll with the IIP.
 The administrative requirements to enroll include:

 - 1. Signing a Provider Enrollment Agreement to follow the IIP Policies and Guidelines, - 2.
-Completing a Provider Profile form (Public Health Departments need to complete the Provider Profile by county), and - 3.
-Completing a new provider training with the IIP.
+Completing a Provider Profile form, and - 3.
+Completing a new provider training with IIP staff.